 If you insist of entire adhesion to backing for a totally smooth appearance, digital prints should probably not be heat mounted.
 Ask your framer or reprographics professional.
 In Pittsburgh, that is Modern Reproductions and Tristate.

 Pictureframes.com has a “personal frame shop” on their top header.
 This is a great way to try on mats and frames and you can even select a wall color behind the framed art.
 You have to upload an image from your computer.
-Because color can appear differently on a screen than it does in reality I still suggest using a local framer (in the Pittsburgh area I like Mark Panza in Millvale, PA at Panza Frame and Gallery).
+Because color can appear differently on a screen than it does in reality I still suggest using a local framer.
+In the Pittsburgh area I like (in no particular order) Boxheart Gallery, James Gallery , Framezilla , and Panza Frame and Gallery.
+And I think you should not feel embarrassed to take your big discount coupon to Michaels as well.
+They have archival and museum glass too.

 If you decide to have any of my work framed via an online framing business, you must take the dimensions from my actual art once you receive it and not from my “approximate dimensions” listed for each piece.